Brachycephalic obstructive airway syndrome (BOAS) in dogs

 Physical examination

 Stenotic nares (abnormally narrow or small nostrils) are easily diagnosed by visual inspection of the animal while conscious.
 However, brachycephalic breeds typically have a thick tongue that makes inspection of the palate and larynx in an awake animal very difficult.
-Therefore, diagnosis of an elongated soft palate, everted laryngeal saccules and other secondary complications will require sedation or general anaesthesia.
+Therefore, diagnosis of an elongated soft palate, everted laryngeal saccules and other secondary complications will require sedation or general anaesthesia.veterinarian with clients and french bulldog Brachycephalic breed

 Laryngoscopic examination under sedation or anaesthesia

-• Laryngoscopic examination (examination of the airways with a fibre optic tube that is inserted through the mouth) is usually performed under anaesthesia.
+• Laryngoscopic examination (examination of the airway with a piece of equipment called a laryngoscope) is usually performed under light anaesthesia.

 • The elongated soft palate typically extends past the tip of the epiglottis (the entrance to the airway).